hyva-themes/magento2-i18n-csv-diff/README.md

 ### i18n:diff-csv

 The command takes two CSV files as arguments.
-It displays all translations that are present in the first CSV file but not in the second.
+It displays all translations that are present in the first CSV file but not in the second, based on the first colum in the files.

 ### i18n:translate